tymyrddin/purple/source/docs/asimov/third-foundation.md

 being executed by a small group of people who understood more than everyone else.
 Just the system, aware of itself, adjusting continuously.

-The proposal in Foundation's Edge was that Galaxia, a galaxy-wide version of the same thing, should replace both Foundations.
+The proposal in Foundation's Edge was that Galaxia, a galaxy-wide version of the same thing, was to replace both Foundations.
 Not improve them.
 Replace them.
 Because the premise of external control, even benevolent, expert, carefully calibrated external control, might itself be the problem.